 The overall objective of the Board is to set policies that seek to reduce risk as far as possible without unduly affecting the Company's competitiveness and flexibility.
 Further details regarding these policies are set out below.

 Market Risk

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk is comprised of interest rate risk and currency risk.
+Market prices are comprised of interest rate risk.

 Interest Rate Risk: